This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of healthy mashed potatoes in a bowl.

 Fluffy, creamy, and delicious, these Healthy Mashed Potatoes pack a lot of flavor without all that butter and cream!
 Once you try these skinny mashed potatoes, you won’t go back.
 This classic potato side dish is light and satisfying and so easy to make.
 It pairs so well with steaks, turkey, roasted chicken, and makes a perfect addition to your dinner table without packing on the calories.
+My son Marc will east mashed potatoes every single day and he will never get sick of it.
+I don’t blame him! haha.

 Looking for other delicious sides?
-Why not also try my Healthy Mashed Sweet Potatoes and my Easy Tuscan Stuffed Mushrooms!
+Why not also try my Healthy Mashed Sweet Potatoes and my Easy Tuscan Stuffed Mushrooms?

 • Garlic mashed potatoes.
 And not just garlic!
 The mash is also seasoned with onion powder, salt, pepper, and herbs.